Advanced Unblu Server Configuration

 The available configuration scopes are described below.

 The global scope is the default scope.
-If using properties files for configuration, the scope is always global.
-Globally scoped properties are effective for whole unblu server.
+If you use properties files for configuration, then the scope is always global.
+Globally-scoped properties are effective for the whole unblu server.

 The user scope is defined by the currently executing authenticated user.
 Using user scoped configuration settings, you can specify individual configuration for users.